ayust/alpha-guide/content/reference/rookie-faq.md

 If you don't already have them, buy some off the Market.
 Once you have some in your cargo hold, click-and-drag it over your gun's icon, or while in space, right-click the gun's icon in your HUD and select the ammo type to load.

+#### Why is this wreck/can yellow?
+A yellow wreck or cargo container does not belong to you, and taking from it is considered stealing.
+Doing so will flag you as a "Suspect" for 15 minutes, letting other players shoot at you legally without CONCORD (the spacecops) interfering.
+By default, your ship's Safeties are set to prevent you from performing illegal actions such as looting yellow wrecks.

+#### Why can't I sell my items?
+Make sure they're in the station's Item Hangar, not your ship's cargo hold.
+Also make sure there's buy orders that'll accept sales from your station - right-click and "View Market Details", and look for green-highlighted orders in the "Buyers" column.
+If it's still not working, check to make sure the "Minimum Volume" on the green order isn't larger than the amount you're trying to sell.